unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 Union requires permissions to read Azure network resources and assign the `Network Contributor` role to the underlying Union Kubernetes cluster.

-Therefore, the Union application requires the following RBAC permissions scoped to the target VNet.
-[Creating a role assignment](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) will be required `scope`d to the VNet with the Union app service principal as the granted principal (`Members` through the Azure portal).
-For roles, the simplest option is to use Azure provided roles `Reader` and `User Access Administrator`.
-Alternatively, a custom role can be used with the following permissions:
+[Create a role assignment](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) to allow Union to read VNet resources.
+These permissions should be scoped to the target Virtual Network (VNet) where the application will be deployed.
+Follow these steps to set up the required access:

+1. Navigate to the Azure portal and locate the target VNet.
+2. In the VNet's access control (IAM) section, create a new role assignment.
+3. For the 'Assigned to' field, select the Union application's service principal.
+4. For the 'Role' field, you have two options:
+   a.
+Simplest approach: Assign the built-in Azure roles 'Reader' and 'User Access Administrator'.
+   b.
+Advanced approach: Create a custom role with the following specific permissions:
       * `Microsoft.Network/*/read`
       * `Microsoft.Authorization/roleAssignments/write`
       * `Microsoft.Authorization/roleAssignments/delete`
       * `Microsoft.Authorization/roleAssignments/read`
       * `Microsoft.Authorization/roleDefinitions/read`
+5. Ensure the 'Scope' is set to the target VNet.
+6. Complete the role assignment process.

+This configuration will provide the Union application with the necessary permissions to interact with and manage resources within the specified VNet.
+For more detailed instructions on creating role assignments, refer to the [official Azure documentation](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal).

 ### Required VNet properties